Portuguese conquest of Ceuta: Interlude

 From Algeciras, Prince Henry was instructed to bring back all the scattered carracks in tow of the galleys.
-Plagued broke out among the fleet and ravaged the crews.
+Plague broke out among the fleet and ravaged the crews.
 King John then held a Council of war with his command while anchored off Punta Carnero, Spain, but he rejected the opinion of those who suggested calling off the attack.
 On the night of August 20 the Portuguese fleet set out again, and anchored in the harbour of Ceuta, with the landing scheduled for the following day.

 Salah Ben Salah ordered that as many available men as possible be posted on the walls and as many lights and candles be lit to give the impression of readiness and of a large and well-garrisoned city, but although brilliant the effect proved null on the Portuguese.

 Assault of Ceuta

 On the morning of 21 August 1415, John I of Portugal gave out the orders for the landing of the troops and a general assault on the city.
 As the king boarded a longboat to be taken ashore however, he was wounded in a leg.
 Prince Henry was signalled to lead the troops ashore instead.

-The first to land was Ruy Gonsalves, renown for his daring, and encountered resistance upon landing on Playa San Amaro.
+The first to land was Ruy Gonsalves, who encountered resistance upon landing at Playa San Amaro.
 Prince Henry was the first prince to land at the head of a squadron of men.
 He was followed by his brother, the prince-heir Edward, and at the head of about 300 men both succeeded in driving the Muslims defenders back to the Almedina gate, which was breached by the Portuguese before it could be securely shut.

-The Moroccans managed to put up some resistance within the cramped urban environment just beyond the gate, encouraged by a very large Nubian or Sudanese who stood his ground hurling large stones.
+The Marinids managed to put up some resistance within the cramped urban environment just beyond the gate, encouraged by a very large Nubian or Sudanese who stood his ground hurling large stones.
 After he was slain by Vasco Martins de Albergaria however, the Muslims turned and fled, chased deeper into the city by prince Pedro, prince Henry and the Constable at the head of the Portuguese troops.

 As the Portuguese poured into the city, Salah ben Salah descended from the high citadel to try and check the advance of the attackers in the narrow streets, so the residents could at least flee in time with their families and belongings.
 Disregarding the open gate through which Prince Henry had breached into the city, Vasco Fernandes de Ataíde attempted to open another gate at the head of a squadron of men, however they were repulsed and Ataíde mortally wounded.